-Note: This chapter is a brief summary of the PIC24F instruction set architecture, and is not intended to be a comprehensive reference source.
+This chapter is a brief summary of the PIC24F Instruction Set Architecture (ISA) and is not intended to be a comprehensive reference source.

 The PIC24F instruction set adds many enhancements to the previous PIC® MCU instruction sets, while maintaining an easy migration from previous PIC MCU instruction sets.
 Most instructions are a single program memory word.
 Only three instructions require two program memory locations.